Dad Who Impregnated Daughter Kills Her, Their Infant Son, And Her Adoptive Father

 August 2016: Katie moves in with her biological parents in Virginia.

 November 2016: Steven and Alyssa separate.
-Alyssa leaves the house and Steven starts sleeping on the floor of Katie’s room.
+Alyssa leaves the house, and Steven starts sleeping on the floor of Katie’s room.

 May 2017: Alyssa discovers the affair after reading her younger daughter’s journal.
 Authorities interview the estranged couple’s two remaining daughters.